junwatu/automated-content-generation/blogs/README.md

 }
 ```

-With the given prompt data, we can generate content by making a request to the `/api/generate` endpoint.
+With the given prompt data, we can generate content by making a simple request to the `/api/generate` endpoint.

 ```js
 const response = await fetch("/api/generate", {